-We at DesignTheory.org are in the process of developing a web-based Design Theory Resource Server (DTRS) for combinatorial and statistical design theory.
-One critical element is our External Representation of Designs which will be used to store designs and their combinatorial, group theoretical and statistical properties in a standard platform-independent manner (external means external to any software).
+The External Representation of Designs is to be used to store designs and their combinatorial, group theoretical and statistical properties in a standard platform-independent manner (external means external to any software).
 This will allow for the straightforward exchange of designs and their properties between various computer systems, including databases and web servers, and combinatorial, group theoretical and statistical packages.
 The external representation will also be used for outside submissions to our design database.